lockss/lockss-rtd-portal/docs/migration/index.rst

 This document will guide you as you install LOCKSS 2.x and migrate the data you preserve in LOCKSS 1.x to LOCKSS 2.x.

-You have the option to install LOCKSS 2.x on a brand-new physical or virtual machine (**recommended**), or to install it on the same machine as LOCKSS 1.x.
+You have the option to install LOCKSS 2.x on a brand-new physical host or virtual machine (**recommended**), or to install it on the same host as LOCKSS 1.x.

 .. _new-machine-recommended:

 .. tip::

-   Why is a new machine recommended?
+   Why is a new host recommended?

-   *  Running LOCKSS 1.x and LOCKSS 2.x together on the same machine will significantly degrade performance and cause the migration process to take much longer.
+   *  Running LOCKSS 1.x and LOCKSS 2.x together on the same host will significantly degrade performance and cause the migration process to take much longer.

    *  Unlike LOCKSS 1.x, LOCKSS 2.x can be installed on a great variety of operating systems.
-This is an opportunity to move to a new machine better fitting your institution's IT infrastructure preferences.
+This is an opportunity to move to a new host better fitting your institution's IT infrastructure preferences.

+..
+COMMENT commissioning a new host means not having to upgrade the existing host

 ..
 COMMENT upgrading to RHEL 9 compatible is a pain